 Loyola University School of Social Work is creating ways to better prepare our students for practice with immigrant communities.
-For the past six years, Loyola University Chicago students have been involved in intensive field placements with the people and communities of Chiapas.
+For the past seven years, Loyola University Chicago students have been involved in intensive field placements with the people and communities of Chiapas.
 These field-work placements have challenged students to apply classroom knowledge to real-life situations.
 Placements will be offered in San Cristobal which best known for the Zapatista movement's influence.
 The city is infused with indigenous groups, particularly of Mayan descent.
 San Cristobal is filled with rich culture and history and is very international, with much Western European influence.
 Placements will also be offered in Tapachula, Chiapas a city near the Mexico/Guatemala border.
 This is a very Mexican city with many organizations dedicated to migrant and human rights work.

-The School of Social Work will be offering two courses in Mexico City: SOWK 733 and SOWK 612.
+The School of Social Work will also be offering two courses in Mexico City: SOWK 733 and SOWK 612.
 Students are required to enroll in both courses.
 Students are invited to participate in the coursework and/or the internship.

 All students studying abroad must complete a general application.
 Those who wish to complete the field placement must submit a supplemental application and participate in an interview.
 In order to be accepted for a field placement, students must have at least a conversational level of Spanish.
 Please see below for more program details.